Xhosa clan names

 Iziduko (pl.) in Xhosa are family names that are considered more important than surnames among Xhosa people.
 Many Xhosa persons can trace their family history back to a specific male ancestor or stock.
 Mentioning the clan name of someone is the highest form of respect, and it is considered polite to enquire after someone's clan name on meeting.
 The clan name is also sometimes used as an exclamation by members of that clan.

 When a woman marries, she may take her husband's surname, but she always keeps her own clan name and adds the prefix "Ma-" to it.
 A man and a woman who have the same clan name may not marry, as they are considered to be related.

+The AmaMpondo have their separate lineage that is traceable from Sibiside to Dlemini to Njanya, to Mpondo and Mpondomise (twins) and Xesibe.
+The descendants of Mpondo are Santsabe, Sukude, Msiza, Ncindise, Cabe, Gangata, Bhala, Chithwayo, Khonjwayo, Ngcoya, Hlamandana, Tahle, Nyawuza and many others.
+The descendants of Xesibe are Ntozabantu to Ndzuza to Miyana to Bimbi to Nondzaba who begot Hlabe to Mthetho to Mtshutshumbe who founded the amaQwathi nation.
+Mtshutshumbe begot Mndwana begot Ncobe begot Nkovane begot Ntswayibana begot Dikela.
+The amaMpondo, amaMpondomise, amaXesibe and amaQwathi nations are related but the amaQwathi settled in Thembuland more than 350 years ago and as a result Qwathi chiefdom is more Thembu in culture and political association.